How to access your records

 In most cases, the information will be provided free of charge.
 In some circumstances, the organisation has the right to charge a fee for access to your health records.
 It will make you aware of the fee.

 Accessing someone else's records

-If you are applying for medical records on behalf of someone else, you will need their consent or a power of attorney.
+If you are applying for health records on behalf of someone else, you will need to:

 Accessing a deceased person's medical record

 To access the health records of someone who has died, you need to apply to the GP or Health Trust under the Access to Health Records (NI) Order 1993.

 Due to a duty of confidentiality that remains after a person’s death, access can only be provided in limited circumstances.
 You should check the organisation’s website or contact Information Governance department for further details on how to apply.